 We believe that everyone’s maths skills can be developed, as long as we look at each student individually, with their needs and ambitions.

-Communicative teaching where the whole class is involved allows the students to reflect and learn from each other.
-That is why our classes often start with a math problem that the students have to solve together.
-That way everyone can contribute with something based on their own experiences and knowledge.
+Communicative teaching involving the whole class gives students the opportunity to reflect and learn from each other.
+Therefore, our lessons often begin with a shared problem that students work together to solve.
+In this way, everyone can participate and contribute based on their own abilities.

 Well proven method